 - Data Population: Pre-fill answer(s) during distribution or complete post-participation.

 - Question Hint: Add extra information that can help provide clarification for participants.

 - Show scale in reverse order.

-- Customize Smiley Palette: You can choose from a list of smiley scales available.
+- Customize Style: Choose from a list of smiley scale types.